 For example, your target may limit their capex spend because they’re planning to be acquired, or they may be going through a transformation year to adapt to new market changes.
 One of the benefits of speaking to an advisor is getting an understanding on how decisions are weighted and prioritized internally.
 Once you have valuable knowledge of human experience within the company, you can build a solution that truly solves your target’s pain-points.

 The Right Personal Touch

-Account-based marketing platforms are great for understanding intent.
+Account-based marketing and sales tools platforms are great for understanding intent.
 They can help you to create marketing strategies that relate to your unique accounts, but these platforms provide insight based on hypothesis, and there’s no true way to know if the intent data collected is accurate.